Galaxy-rio/sudoku_solver/README.md

 # README

-A step by step sudoku solver
+A step by step sudoku solver.

 ## Techniques